Project-Counter/cop5/source/08-sushi/02-authentication-and-security-for-counter-sushi-api.rst

 If IP address authentication is implemented, it MUST allow the same SUSHI client (a single IP address) to harvest usage for multiple customer accounts (e.g. hosted ERM services).

-If global reports are available, the Customer_ID 0000000000000000 MUST be used for "The World".
+If global reports are available, the Customer_ID 0000000000000000 should be used for "The World".
 This follows the 16-digit ISNI structure but is an empty record.